How-to guides

 - Error Extending: Abnormal state during capacity expansion

-- Backing Up: Volume backup in progress
+- Backing Up: Volume being backed up

-- Restoring Backup: Volume backup restoration in progress
+- Restoring Backup: Volume backup being recovered

 - Error Deleting: Abnormal state during deletion